-If you or a relative are in this situation, a few hundred pounds spent now on pre death planning could save thousands of pounds and massive delays later on, when you are not available to answer all of those questions your Executors will be required to answer.
+If you or a relative are in this situation, a few hundred pounds spent now on pre death planning could save thousands of pounds and long delays after you have gone.
+You will no longer be not available to answer all of those questions your Executors will be required to answer.

-There is a Free Guide to Probate available on our site, but the following may also be useful:
+There is a what to do when someone dies available on our site, but the following may also be useful:

-This site offers a brief (50 to 60 page) Manual which can help you to massively reduce the Inheritance Tax bill on death, and advance planning is often very simple.
+This site offers a brief (pages 50 to 60) Manual which can help you to massively reduce the Inheritance Tax bill on death, and advance planning is often very simple.
 Trouble is most people mess it up as they don’t want to pay thousands for professional advice – now you don’t need to.

 There is a free guide to legal planning on this site too – and it is just one sheet of A4, which could save an awful lot of aggravation and cost.

 4) Pre paid Funerals – can save time, money and lots of family arguments.
 Everyone seems to know what the deceased wanted.
 But they all “know” something different!

 For more (paid) advice on pre death planning, please contact us and we will get a suitable adviser to contact you.
 We believe that many folk would be delighted to help sort out all their paperwork, or as much as they can manage, before they die.
 At least it takes their mind off the inevitable.
 Early planning can save hundreds, thousands or even tens of thousands of pounds.
 Probate Practitioners being able to question people before they die would make life much easier and hence cheaper in the long run.